 Addiction to benzodiazepines can have devastating and long-term impacts on an individual’s physical and mental health, livelihood, and relationships.
 Extended use of these drugs leads to increased tolerance which requires increased doses to bring about the desired effect, leading individuals toward spiraling addiction behaviors.

 Those addicted may become isolated due to their progressively and often secretive drug use, resulting in decreased social ties with family or friends.
 Chronic use also increases the risk of developing a variety of medical problems including depression, anxiety disorders, memory impairment, liver damage and ataxia.

 Lastly, dependency can be incredibly difficult to escape as withdrawal symptoms are both physically and psychologically uncomfortable.
 With proper care and treatment however it is possible for individuals suffering from benzodiazepine addiction to rebuild their life free from the dependence that once gripped them.

 Can I go to detox for Benzodiazepines addiction?

 Yes, you can go to detox for Benzodiazepines addiction.
-Although, it is recommended to undergo detox under medical supervision and the care of addiction specialists.
+Although, it is recommended to always seek medical supervision when thinking about coming off of benzodiazepines.

 Can I attend inpatient rehab for Benzodiazepines addiction?